Everything you need to know to boost productivity in the workplace

 As you can imagine, these daily losses in productivity have a significant impact on a business's bottom line.

 On the other hand, we can't expect humans to be as productive as machines either.
-The question remains: Exactly how can a business maximize their human resources, all the while ensuring to treat and recognize their employees humanely and fairly?
+So the question remains: Exactly how can a business maximize their human resources, all the while ensuring to treat and recognize their employees humanely and fairly?

 Approaching the idea of productivity from a modern perspective is a good start, a concept we will explore in the next section.
 Also, being aware of both the internal and external barriers to productivity and maximizing productivity in a modern work setting becomes possible.